blowb/blowb-doc/setup-host/postfix.rst

 Configure Postfix
 =================

-`Postfix`_ is a mail server.
-Postfix on the host system will serve two purposes: sends admin notification mails to our email inbox, and acts as the mailer for the Internet services we will install later (such as registering email confirmation, notification, etc).
+`Postfix`_ is a popular mail server and is the default mail transport agent on RHEL/CentOS 7.
+Postfix on the host system will serve two purposes: sending admin notification mails to our email inbox, and acting as the mailer for the Internet services that we will install later (such as registering email confirmation, notification, etc).
 In this section, we will configure a minimal postfix instance, e.g. no associated domain, no incoming mails from outside accepted.

 Install and Enable Postfix
 --------------------------

-Postfix is installed and enabled by default on CentOS.
+Postfix is installed and enabled by default on RHEL/CentOS 7.
 Just in case, we can check whether postfix is installed and running by running the following two commands:
 ::

    rpm -qa | grep postfix